 - Difficulty in achieving nipple projection with nipple reconstruction due to thinner skin

 Autologous reconstruction is the main alternative to implant-based reconstruction.
-This approach utilizes your own tissue—skin, fat and sometimes muscle from another part of your body to form a breast shape.
-The tissue (also called a “flap”) will come from the belly, inner thighs or the buttocks to create the reconstructed breast with the most common donor site being the abdominal area.
+This approach utilizes your own tissue—skin, fat and sometimes muscle from another part of your body - to form a breast shape.
+The tissue (also called a “flap”) will come from the belly, inner thighs, or the buttocks to create the reconstructed breast.
+The most common donor site being the abdominal area.

 Advantages of Autologous Reconstruction

 - Reconstructed breast will feel more natural

 - For unilateral reconstruction, it provides for better symmetry